RichardRanft/T3DConvoEdit/README.md

 # T3DConvoEdit
 A conversation editor for Torque-based games

+THIS IS NOT A GAME ENGINE.
+The tool is meant to be used with Torque 3D - https://github.com/TorqueGameEngines/Torque3D

 Example of a rudimentary system that could use the output from this tool is in the T3DConvoEdit/T3DConvoEditor/Documentation folder.

 Copyright (c) 2015 Richard Ranft